 Back to the articles

-Nowadays, quality inspection is one of the most important tasks of companies that manufacture products for industry.
-It guarantees that the products meet the customers' requirements and fulfill their purpose 100%.
+Nowadays, quality testing is one of the most important tasks of companies that manufacture products for industry.
+It guarantees that the products meet customer requirements and fulfill their intended purpose 100%.

-What is industrial CT metrology?
+What is industrial CT measurement technology?
 Industrial computed tomography enables the non-destructive testing of components and assemblies.
-It enables the measurement and material analysis of parts for quality verification.
+It enables the measurement and material analysis of parts for quality inspection.

-In industrial CT metrology, components are scanned with a high-power X-ray beam and a high number of X-ray images are produced.
-These offer the possibility of creating CAD models with which the components can be compared with 3D data.
+In industrial CT measurement technology, components are scanned with a high-performance X-ray beam and a large number of X-ray images are taken.
+These make it possible to create CAD models with which the components can be compared with 3D data.
 Differences that are outside the defined tolerances can thus be identified reliably and accurately.

-In modern quality testing, components are tested for various requirements in order to guarantee their function.
+In modern quality inspection, components are tested for various requirements in order to guarantee their function.
 Quality testing is particularly critical for safety-relevant components.
-They must be inspected closely, as production errors can have fatal consequences.
+They must be checked carefully, as production errors can have fatal consequences.

-In most cases, the quality requirements of the components are precisely prescribed by customers.
+In most cases, the quality requirements of the components are precisely specified by customers.
 The quality department must then decide how the customer's requirements can be monitored, guaranteed and documented.
-For many components, it is sufficient to perform optical or mechanical measurements in order to be able to guarantee the dimensional accuracy of the components.
+For many components, it is sufficient to carry out optical or mechanical measurements in order to guarantee the dimensional accuracy of the components.

 However, if the quality requirements are very high, normal measuring techniques can quickly reach their limits.
-This is particularly the case when safety-relevant components are involved, on whose function human lives depend.
+This is particularly the case when it comes to safety-relevant components on whose function human lives depend.
 This can be the case in the automotive industry, the aviation industry and the aerospace industry, among others.
 It is then in the interest of the companies to use measuring techniques that guarantee 100% dimensional accuracy and the corresponding material requirements.
-Here, traditional measuring techniques quickly reach their natural limits.
+Traditional measuring techniques quickly reach their natural limits.

-Mechanical measuring techniques include measuring methods such as the caliper gauge and measuring gauges.
-The micrometer and measuring systems with mechanical scanning are also referred to as mechanical measuring devices.
+Mechanical measuring techniques include measuring methods such as calipers and gauges.
+Micrometers and measuring systems with mechanical scanning are also referred to as mechanical measuring devices.
 They can be used in quality inspection to monitor the dimensional accuracy of components.

 Which mechanical measuring techniques are used depends on the customer's requirements.
 The decisive factor is the tolerance specified for the components.
 While calipers can only be used to check tolerances of +- 0.1 mm, modern multi-sensor measuring devices can be used to take digital measurements, some of which can detect tolerances of several hundredths of a millimeter.

-Material tests and dimensions inside the components cannot be checked with mechanical measuring instruments!
+Material tests and dimensions inside the components cannot be checked with mechanical measuring devices!

 Optical measuring devices use optical sensors or laser beams to measure components.
-Unlike mechanical measuring devices, they can detect tolerances of less than 1 µm.
-In contrast to mechanical measuring devices, the measurements are made without contact to the component being measured.
-The advantage of optical measuring instruments is primarily their accuracy.
-Since the components do not have to be scanned by a sensor for measurement, measurement inaccuracies are also eliminated.
+In contrast to mechanical measuring devices, they can detect tolerances of less than 1 µm.
+In contrast to mechanical measuring devices, the measurements are taken without contact with the component being measured.
+The advantage of optical measuring devices lies primarily in their accuracy.
+As the components do not have to be scanned by a sensor for the measurement, measurement inaccuracies are also eliminated.

-Industrial computed tomography is used as a measurement technique when conventional measurement techniques do not provide the required accuracy, or components and assemblies are too complicated.
-These can be, for example, dimensional data of assemblies whose components must be checked individually, but which cannot be disassembled for the measurements.
-By means of computed tomography, industrial metrology also offers the possibility of checking material inclusions that can lead to qualitative problems in the component.
+Industrial computed tomography is used as a measurement technique when conventional measurement techniques do not provide the required accuracy or components and assemblies are too complicated.
+This can be the case, for example, with dimensional data for assemblies whose components have to be checked individually but which cannot be dismantled for the measurements.
+Industrial measurement technology also offers the possibility of using computer tomography to check material inclusions that can lead to qualitative problems in the component.

 Industrial computed tomography is now an established procedure in the

 quality assurance, with which production and processes can be reliably monitored.
-In addition, industrial CT measurement technology offers the possibility of digitally recording components and complete assemblies.
-In contrast to tactile measurement techniques, which quickly reach their limits, industrial CT measurement technology can capture complex component structures and filigree component geometries and enables digital assessment.
+Industrial CT measurement technology also offers the option of digitally capturing components and complete assemblies.
+In contrast to tactile measurement techniques, which quickly reach their limits, industrial CT measurement technology can capture complex component structures and intricate component geometries and enables digital assessment.

-The 3D volume models created with industrial CT measurement technology can be evaluated for their component properties, which includes both the outer skin and the internal structures.
-It also offers the possibility of finding defects, such as air pockets, porous areas, cracks or void, which represent qualitative problems.
-Even fiber runs can be made visible with industrial computed tomography.
+The 3D volume models created using industrial CT measurement technology can be evaluated for their component properties, both in terms of the outer skin and the internal structures.
+It also offers the possibility of finding defects such as air inclusions, porous areas, cracks or blowholes, which represent qualitative problems.
+Even fiber courses can be made visible with industrial computed tomography.

-Another advantage of computed tomography is the inspection of complete assemblies, which can be used to check the accuracy of fit of the individual components.
-An assessment of the assembly condition can be made without requiring disassembly of the assemblies.
+Another advantage of computer tomography is the inspection of complete assemblies, which can be used to check the accuracy of fit of the individual components.
+An assessment of the assembly condition can be made without having to dismantle the assemblies.

 Reverse engineering with industrial CT measurement technology

-The non-destructive measurement of components using industrial CT metrology allows complex 3D volume models to be created, which can be used to produce plans for reproduction.
-Since it is also possible to perform wall thickness analyses inside components and assemblies with computed tomography, exact plans can be produced for reproduction.
+The non-destructive measurement of components using industrial CT measurement technology makes it possible to create complex 3D volume models that can be used to produce plans for reproduction.
+As computed tomography can also be used to carry out wall thickness analyses inside components and assemblies, exact plans can be produced for reproduction.

 Direct comparison of components

-Another advantage of industrial CT metrology is the ability to directly compare two or more components.
-This makes it possible to detect differences that may occur during industrial production.
+Another advantage of industrial CT measurement technology is the ability to directly compare two or more components.
+This makes it possible to identify differences that may occur during industrial production.
 For example, products manufactured at the beginning of a batch, in the middle of a production batch and at the end of production can be compared.
-In this way, tolerances in production that can lead to qualitative problems can be identified.
+In this way, tolerances in production that can lead to quality problems can be identified.

 In industrial CT measurement technology, a distinction must be made between different methods:

-In two-dimensional industrial CT metrology systems, the object to be measured is not rotated.
+In two-dimensional industrial CT measurement systems, the object to be measured is not rotated.
 These systems can measure parts in a single beam path.
-This measurement technique is best suited for inspecting damaged areas inside the components and for recording two-dimensional dimensional data.
+This measurement technology is best suited for inspecting damaged areas inside components and for recording two-dimensional dimensions.

-In three-dimensional CT measurement technology, the component to be measured is rotated, thus enabling the creation of complex 3D models.
-In the measurement process, the objects to be measured are recorded layer by layer.
+In three-dimensional CT measurement technology, the component to be measured is rotated, enabling the creation of complex 3D models.
+During the measurement process, the objects to be measured are recorded layer by layer.
 Data models are created that consist of many different points.
-They can be converted into 3D models with which an accurate quality check can be carried out.
+They can be converted into 3D models that can be used for precise quality checks .

 To create 3D models, computers with high computing power and a lot of storage space are required.
 Three-dimensional CT measuring systems are more expensive than two-dimensional CT measuring systems due to their more complex technology and higher requirements.